prakashknaikade/prakashknaikade.github.io/content/authors/admin/_index.md

     summary: |
       Responsibilities include:
       - Worked on several applied research projects, including MediHopps, iperMö, FläKI and VuLCAn.
-      - Implemented advanced deep learning methods for human action recognition (HAR) and body pose estimation (HPE), and delivered detailed performance evaluations of these models, along with a trained HAR model (ST-GCN++) for custom rehabilitation exercise data captured in the lab using Meat Quest VR Headset.
+      - Implemented advanced deep learning methods for human action recognition (HAR) and body pose estimation (HPE), and delivered detailed performance evaluations of these models, along with a trained HAR model (ST-GCN++) for custom rehabilitation exercise data captured in the lab using Meta Quest VR Headset.
       - Systematic Literature Research and Reviews, Project Proposals and Scientific Literature Writing.
       - Generally worked on computer vision, computer graphics, and machine/deep learning tasks like human pose estimation, human action recognition, and some XR tasks.